schroffl/cs-gamestate/README.md

 ```

 ## Bomb Timer
-Valve has released an [update](http://blog.counter-strike.net/index.php/2015/12/13409/) on the 17th of December 2015, that delays the event of the bomb being planted by a random amount of time.
-If you subscribe to round.bomb, **be aware of this!**
+Valve has released an [update](http://blog.counter-strike.net/index.php/2015/12/13409/) on the 17th of December 2015.
+The event of the bomb being planted is now delayed by a random amount of time.
+If you subscribe to `round.bomb`, **be aware of this!**

 ## Example
 ```javascript